navikt/baseimages/README.md

 NAIS baseimages
 ================

-Dette prosjektet inneholder basis docker images til bruk med NAIS platformen.
+This project contains base docker images for use with the NAIS platform.

-Tilgjengelige images:
+Available images:
 * JDK 8
-* ~~JDK 9~~ - Bruk JDK 10 i stedet
 * JDK 10
-* Node 9 med Express 4
+* Node 9 with Express 4

-## Komme i gang

-Vennligst se hvert underprosjekt sine respektive README.

-## For NAV-ansatte
+## Getting Started

-Interne henvendelser kan sendes via Slack i kanalen #docker.
+Please see each baseimage README for usage and changelogs.

+## Requests for changes and feedback

+Issues raised and pull requests are most welcome.

+Internal communication takes place at the NAV slack in the #docker channel.